snowyTheHamster/search-files-recursive/README.md

 This Python script find files recursively by file extension or filesize;

-You can then copy those files into one folder.
+You can then copy the files into one folder.

 ## Use Case

-- Your sd card fails, you use a recovery app but it saves the images across multiple folders.
 - Search for files with certain file extensions.
 - Search for large files taking up disk space.
+- copy files over to one folder

 ## How to Install